rvthai/baucua/README.md

 3. From the root directory, run `npm run dev`.

 The server will be listening on port 9000 by default.
-Open http://localhost:9000 to view it in the browser.
+\nOpen http://localhost:9000 to view it in the browser.